joielechong/MaterialFancyButtons/README.md

 	    android:id="@+id/btn_preview"
 	    android:layout_width="wrap_content"
 	    android:layout_height="wrap_content"
-	    fancy:fb_icon="fawi_star"/>
+	    fancy:mfb_icon="fawi_star"/>

 This is the recommended way, so you don't need to manually copy the font and remembering all the characters of the font, which is very tedious and error prone.
-Please be noted that when using fancy:fb_icon you don't need to use fancy:fb_iconFont and fancy:fb_fontIconResource.
+Please be noted that when using fancy:mfb_icon you don't need to use fancy:mfb_iconFont and fancy:mfb_fontIconResource.
 Iff both value is present, they will be override and ignored.

 ### Use Icon Font
 The are already available fonts that you can use, you can select it from the list below.
-To use it, you need to add a string value to `fb_icon` attribute like this:
+To use it, you need to add a string value to `mfb_icon` attribute like this:

 	<com.rilixtech.materialfancybutton.MaterialFancyButton
 	    android:id="@+id/btn_preview"
 	    android:layout_width="wrap_content"
 	    android:layout_height="wrap_content"
-	    fancy:fb_icon="fawi_star"/>
+	    fancy:mfb_icon="fawi_star"/>

-Here we use Font Awesome icon, because we use `fawi_star` as the value for `fancy:fb_icon`. `fawi` prefix is the prefix for Font Awesome.
+Here we use Font Awesome icon, because we use `fawi_star` as the value for `fancy:mfb_icon`. `fawi` prefix is the prefix for Font Awesome.

 The following list is within this format:
 * Font Icon link